OSGeo/gdal/doc/source/development/rfc/rfc94_field_precision_width_metadata.rst

 Summary
 -------

-The document proposes and describes the introduction of a new method to the `OGRFieldDefn` class that returns information for numeric real fields about how the precision and width have been calculated by the driver and have to be interpreted.
+The document proposes and describes the introduction of a couple of new vector driver metadata that return information for numeric real fields about how the precision and width have been calculated by the driver and have to be interpreted.